Mister Organ: Reception

+The film holds a 95% score with an average rating of 7.6/10 on review aggregator Rotten Tomatoes, based on 43 critic reviews.
+On Metacritic, the film holds a weighted average rating of 72 out of 100, based on nine critics.

 Legal disputes

-After Bashford Antiques closed, Farrier took the store's broken and abandoned sign, which led Organ to take Farrier to the Whanganui Disputes Tribunal, in order to repossess the sign.
-Since the sign had gone missing, Farrier was forced to pay NZ$3,000 in compensation to Organ.
+As is covered in the film itself, after Bashford Antiques closed, Farrier took the store's broken and abandoned sign, which led Organ to take Farrier to the Whanganui Disputes Tribunal, in order to repossess the sign.
+As the sign had since been stolen from Farrier's residence, he was forced to pay NZ$3,000 in compensation to Organ.

 In late October 2022, broadcaster and The Platform founder Sean Plunket shared several legal documents on Twitter relating to a temporary restraining order issued against Farrier ahead of Mister Organ's release in November.
 On 5 November, Farrier subsequently confirmed during a media interview with Radio New Zealand host Kim Hill that the legal documents were genuine.
 On 8 November, Farrier announced during an interview with Tova O'Brien on Today FM that he would be pursuing legal action against Plunket over his Tweets and the dissemination of the protection order.

+On 27 April 2023, Plunket was charged with two charges of publishing a Family Court report, including identifying information about a person, without leave of a court.
+He pleaded not guilty to the charges and his case was remanded until May 2023.
+On 18 July 2023, the Police dropped their charges against Plunket on the grounds that they would have difficulty proving that the charges met the Family Court Act's definition of publishing the details of a "vulnerable person."
+The Police found that Plunket had only shared redacted documents which were subsequently unredacted by other people on social media.